-I like to think of divorcecases as having two stages.
-You could argue that there are far more, but for the purposes of this blog post, I will stick with my general theory that there are two.
+I like to think of divorce cases as having two stages.
+You could argue that there are far more, but I will stick with my general theory that there are two for this blog post.
 The first is the Temporary Orders phase of a divorce.
-Once you have filed for divorce, served the Original Petition upon your spouse and he or she has responded with their Answer, your divorce is fully underway.
+Once you have filed for divorce, served the Original Petition upon your spouse, and they have responded with their Answer, your divorce is fully underway.

-During this stage of Temporary Orders, you and your spouse are attempting to negotiate the terms of your divorce on a temporary basis.
+During this stage of Temporary Orders, you and your spouse attempt to temporarily negotiate the terms of your divorce.
 Who is going to pay what bills?
-What is the visitationschedule going to be like in regard to your children?
+What is the visitation schedule going to be like regarding your children?
 Which spouse is going to remain in the home?
 These are the type of questions that will be considered.

-At the initial stage of your case, it is likely that a Temporary Restraining Order will be filed along with your Original Petition for Divorce which restrains your and your spouse’s behavior in certain areas.
-This would include transferring or destroying property relevant to your divorce, unenrolling your children from school or wholly removing them from their campuses physically.
-Basic things like not harassing your spouse are covered in the Temporary Restraining Order as well.
+At the initial stage of your case, a Temporary Restraining Order will likely be filed along with your Original Petition for Divorce, restraining your and your spouse's behavior in certain areas.
+This would include transferring or destroying property relevant to your divorce, unenrolling your children from school, or wholly removing them from their campuses physically.
+Basic things like not harassing your spouse are also covered in the Temporary Restraining Order.

-The Temporary Restraining Order lasts for fourteen days after it has been signed by the judge.
-The restraining order becomes a temporary injunction once you and your spouse have either agreed to terms on temporary orders or have attended a contested court hearing in order to do so.
+The Temporary Restraining Order lasts for fourteen days after the judge has signed it.
+The restraining order becomes a temporary injunction once you and your spouse have either agreed to terms on temporary orders or have attended a contested court hearing to do so.

 Temporary Orders Hearing

-As I alluded to a moment ago, your spouse and you will have an opportunity to settle your case in regard to temporary orders by either attending mediation or by informal settlement negotiations between yourselves and your attorneys.
-Usually, parties are able to resolve their issues and not proceed to court.
-If your case ends up being the exception that proves this rule then a Temporary Orders hearing will be scheduled and the judge will make rulings on any contested matter.
+As I alluded to a moment ago, you and your spouse will have an opportunity to settle your case regarding temporary orders by attending mediation or informal settlement negotiations between you and your attorneys.
+Usually, parties can resolve their issues and not proceed to court.
+If your case ends up being the exception that proves this rule, then a Temporary Orders hearing will be scheduled, and the judge will make rulings on any contested matter.

-Do not let the word “hearing” fool you, however.
-A temporary orders hearing is a mini-trial where both you and your spouse will present evidence, question witnesses (including each other) and make arguments to the judge about how he or she should rule on the contested issues of your case.
-Once all of the evidence has been presented the judge will render his decision.
+Do not let the word "hearing" fool you, however.
+A temporary orders hearing is a mini-trial where both you and your spouse will present evidence, question witnesses (including each other), and make arguments to the judge about how they should rule on the contested issues of your case.
+Once all of the evidence has been presented, the judge will decide.

 Either your attorney or your spouse's attorney will take those decisions from the judge and draft temporary orders for you and your spouse to sign and submit to the judge for his signature.